Conversations for change

-While there are many factors at play, these findings illustrate the need for more diversity in the financial services industry.
-Daudley Fanfan, Director of Culture Transformation here at Guardian and Van Ewing, Managing Principal & Co-General Agent at Hunken Ewing Financial Group, offer their insights on how increased inclusion in the workforce can make an impact from culture to revenue.
+While there are many factors at play, these findings illustrate the need for more inclusion and representation in the financial services industry.
+David Roby, National Channel Development Leader for Health Plan Partnerships and co-lead of the Black Employee Inclusion Network employee resource group here at Guardian, and Van Ewing, Managing Principal & Co-General Agent at Hunken Ewing Financial Group, offer their insights on how increased representation in the workforce can make an impact from culture to revenue.

-The thoughtful words of Daudley and Van outline how effective leadership, mentorship, and an understanding of the importance of diversity can help pave the way for increasing diversity in the financial services industry.
+The thoughtful words of David and Van outline how effective leadership, mentorship, and an understanding of the importance of diversity can help pave the way for increasing representation in the financial services industry.
 A commitment to bringing these values to life is not only the right thing to do but also makes good business sense.

 There is an opportunity for companies to consider their cultures and create strategies to drive inclusion.
 This opens the avenue to connect with a more diverse customer base and may also lead to lasting positive change throughout the community, potentially contributing to higher rates of financial literacy for Black Americans.